peteroupc/peteroupc.github.io/morealg.md

 <a id=Uniform_Distribution_Inside_N_Dimensional_Shapes></a>
 ### Uniform Distribution Inside N-Dimensional Shapes

 The following is a general way to describe an arbitrary-precision sampler for generating a point uniformly at random inside a geometric shape located entirely in the hypercube [0, _d1_]&times;[0, _d2_]&times;...&times;[0,_dN_] in _N_-dimensional space, where _d1_, ..., _dN_ are integers greater than 0.
-The algorithm will generally work if the shape is reasonably defined; the technical requirements are that the shape must have a zero-volume boundary and a nonzero finite volume, and must assign zero probability to any zero-volume subset of it (such as a set of individual points).
+The algorithm will generally work if the shape is reasonably defined; the technical requirements are that the shape must have a zero-volume (Lebesgue measure zero) boundary and a nonzero finite volume, and must assign zero probability to any zero-volume subset of it (such as a set of individual points).

 The sampler's description has the following skeleton.